2026-27 University Bulletin

 MGMT 3680 International Management: 3 semester hours

 Same as INTL BUS 3680.
-Prerequisites: A minimum 2.0 campus GPA.
-In addition, ECON 1002 and MGMT 3600; or consent of the instructor.
-A study of international business and management practices.
+Prerequisite(s): MGMT 2600 and a minimum 2.0 campus GPA, or consent of instructor.
+This course is a study of international business and management practices.
 Topics covered include an introduction to international management and the multinational enterprise, the cultural environment of international management, planning in an international setting, organizing for international operations, directing international operations, international staffing, preparing employees for international assignments, and the control process in an international context.

 MGMT 3690 Internship in Management: 1-3 semester hours